Hala-INTJ/UFOs/README.md

 ### Update Filters
 When the user alters the text in any of the text input fields, the sets of filters is updated.
 Filters can be removed by clearing the values in the fields.
 The filters are only updated after pressing "enter" or "moving focus".
 ### Filtering the Table
 Whenever filters are updated, the data displayed in the table is updated accordingly and the user interface is refreshed.
-Only rows which match all filter values will be diaplayed, and only exact matches.
+Only rows which match all filter values will be displayed, and only exact matches.

 ![](https://github.com/Hala-INTJ/UFOs/blob/main/static/images/filtered_table.png)
 ## Summary
 ### Drawback of The Webpage
-All of the data is loaded into the webpage upfront, therefore, this may become a scalibility issue -- if the number of rows exceed hundred of thousands.
+All of the data is loaded into the webpage upfront, therefore, this may become a scalability issue -- if the number of rows exceed hundreds of thousands.
 ### Recommendations For Further Development
 #### Improve Filtering
 The current solution requires the user to enter exact match filter criteria.
 To enhance the user experience, the filter values could be interpreted as patterns, rather than exact matches.